 The trustees consider changes in the insurance program as to benefits and types of coverage; they review the actions of the insurance company and broker in promoting the plans; they give close attention to the administration of the program as conducted by the administrator; they review complaints from members and request adjustments when justified; they determine distribution of dividends and are responsible for all matters related to the conduct of the AVMA Professional Liability Insurance Trust.

 The trustees should have an interest in the subject of insurance and should be willing to devote substantial amounts of time on occasion to projects undertaken by the Trust.
-The trustees have input to the Executive Board with regard to appointments to the Trust and may recommend the professional activity needed to balance representation of the Trust, with regard to species of animal, specialty, and needs of the Trust.
+The trustees have input to the Board of Directors with regard to appointments to the Trust and may recommend the professional activity needed to balance representation of the Trust, with regard to species of animal, specialty, and needs of the Trust.

 The chair of the Trust is elected annually by the trustees.